Rowardennan to Inversnaid

 National Trust for Scotland, Ben Lomond Mountain

-There are various options for accommodation at Rowardennan, including the Rowardennan Hotel, SYHA Rowardennan Youth Hostel and Ben Lomond Bunkhouse.
+Accommodation options at Rowardennan include the Rowardennan Hotel, SYHA Rowardennan Youth Hostel, and Ben Lomond Bunkhouse.

-Cruise Loch Lomond run a twice-daily connecting water bus service between Rowardennan and Tarbet.
+Cruise Loch Lomond runs a twice-daily connecting water bus service between Rowardennan and Tarbet.

-The Forestry Commission for Scotland has a car park which costs £3 a day to park in.
-If you're not walking the West Highland Way, I would strongly recommend a day spent walking from Rowardennan to Inversnaid and back.
+The Forestry Commission for Scotland has a car park that costs £3 a day.
+If you're not walking the West Highland Way, I strongly recommend spending a day walking from Rowardennan to Inversnaid and back.

-There are temporary toilets in the car park, with an information stand outside them.
-Please note that if you're driving to Rowardennan, the car park fills extremely quickly on the weekend and warm days.
+There are toilets in the car park, with an information stand outside.
+Please note that if you're driving to Rowardennan, the car park fills quickly on weekends and warm days; however, there is the Ben Lomond overflow car park.

 Leaving Rowardennan

-You'll soon see a mobile information unit for the National Trust for Scotland, which own and maintain Ben Lomond.
+You'll soon see a mobile information unit for the National Trust for Scotland, which owns and maintains Ben Lomond.
 They also have the Ardess Hidden History Trail.
-I mentioned Ben Lomond Cottage earlier; outside, there is water and baking available with an honesty box.
-The last chance to get water before Inversnaid.
+Shortly after, the amazing Ben’s Bakes comes soon after.
+It is an honesty box that sells water, juices, sandwiches, and snacks.
+You can pay by card here or leave money.

 The shore path